haozhe-an/haozhe-an.github.io/README.md

 ![grad](IMG_0243.JPG)

-## Research Experience
+## Research Interests
-I was fortunate to intern at Baidu Research, Beijing China.
-My mentors were [Dr. Haoyi Xiong](https://sites.google.com/site/haoyixiongshomepage/), Dr. Xingjian Li and Dr. Dejing Dou.
-We mainly worked on interpretability of deep learning and transfer learning.
-[Our work](http://proceedings.mlr.press/v119/li20r.html) was published at ICML 2020.
+I am interested in improving demographic fairness in modern computational linguistic models.

-Prior to my internship at Baidu, I did research in Fine-grained Complexity and Algorithm Design under [Dr. Russell Impagliazzo](http://cseweb.ucsd.edu/~russell/)'s supervision.
+I am also interested in theoretical computer science.
+I did research in Fine-grained Complexity and Algorithm Design under [Dr. Russell Impagliazzo](http://cseweb.ucsd.edu/~russell/)'s supervision.
 I was part of a reasearch group of four.
 I was supported by UC Scholars Program for the duration of the research.
 Slides for my presentation in Summer Research Conference at UC San Diego are available [here](https://www.slideshare.net/slideshow/embed_code/key/Hc1Jnnw5Wpx1vp).

-I also have previous research experience in human-robot interaction and natural language processing.

 ## Honors and Awards
 - UMD Dean’s Fellowship (2020)